Fujifilm X-T20 vs Panasonic G9

 - More heavily discounted: Has been on the market for longer (launched in January 2017).

-Reasons to prefer the Panasonic Lumix DC-G9:
+Advantages of the Panasonic Lumix DC-G9:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2360k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2360k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.